simonhw/campsite-bookings/README.md

     ![Website Header](static/images/readme/header-dd.png)

-    The header contains links to the main pages of the website, depending on the login status of the site user.
+    The header contains links to the main pages of the website, depending on the authentication status of the site user.
     - The website title "Lakeview Campsite" is a link which when clicked will return the user to the `index.html` page.
     - "About" brings the user to the `about.html` page.
     - "Book Now" brings the user to the `bookings.html` page.